 Don’t try to take pictures of people without their permission.
-This can invite more trouble.
+It can invite more trouble.

-Try to capture an image at the lowest focal length also including their workplace or house.
-This can make the picture more interesting.
+Try to capture an image at the lowest focal length, including their workplace or house.
+It can make the picture more interesting.

 10. Do Landscape Photography

-This is the first thing to photograph as a travel photographer.
-When you are at a new place spend some time over there to know which angle will be right for that particular landscape, what all elements to be included in the frame for a good composition.
+I recommend capturing the landscapes of the places that you are visiting.
+When you are at a new place, spend some time over there to know which angle will be right for that particular landscape, and what elements to be included in the frame for a good composition.

 Don’t try to capture the regular frames which you can find all over the internet.
 Try to photograph something exciting and unique.
 You can make use of camera filters here.
-Use ND filters or Grad ND filters.
-Mount the camera on a tripod to take the shot.
-Use Long exposure wherever you find it useful.
+Use ND filters or Grad ND filters for your landscape shots.
+Make use of a tripod to get a steady shot.
+Use long exposure wherever you find it useful.